 INTRODUCTION

 Patients with chronic obstructive pulmonary disease (COPD) undertake less physical activity (PA) compared to healthy individuals (1-3), and this relative inactivity is related to a higher risk of hospital admission and mortality (4-8).
-Since PA measures can be used as an outcome measure for clinical trials, a greater understanding of the clinical importance of physical activity and inactivity in COPD is needed.
+Since PA measures can be used as an outcome measure for clinical trials, a greater understanding of the clinical importance of physical activity and inactivity in COPD is needed(REFStatement).

 To date, most studies investigating PA in patients with COPD have focused on the average daily value and its standard deviation (9-14).
 Donaire-Gonzalez and colleagues (15) were the first to perform more detailed analyses, showing that patients with COPD perform bouts of moderate-to-vigorous PA, and that the frequency of these bouts is inversely associated with the degree of airflow limitation.
-More detailed analyses may provide a better insight into daily PA of patients with COPD, but may also contribute to identify patients who benefit most from interventions, and this is important as interventions thus far have failed to demonstrate important increases in PA in patients with COPD (13, 16, 17).
-Multiple other types of analyses to study PA in more depth are also available, such as daily PA hourly patterns (18, 19) and cluster analysis of PA measures (18, 20-22).
+Nonetheless, a better insight into daily PA of patients with COPD can be achieved by using more detailed analyses, such as daily PA hourly patterns (18, 19) and cluster analysis of PA measures (18, 20-22).

 Plotting PA hourly provides a graphic representation of the average PA intensity per hour over the course of a day (19, 22, 23).
-This data can reveal whether specific physical activities are concentrated during certain periods of the day (23), but also whether and to what extent activities during weekdays and weekend days are performed in a similar manner (18).
-Cluster analysis may be useful to identify subgroups of patients with similar PA characteristics (24), which may assist in targeting management strategies.
+Cluster analysis may be useful to identify subgroups of patients with similar PA characteristics (24), which may assist in targeting therapeutic strategies, and this seems particularly important as interventions thus far have failed to demonstrate important increases in PA in patients with COPD (REFDeering2011;Cindy Ng2012;Steele2008).

 PA hourly patterns and cluster analysis of PA measures have not been investigated in a large-scale study in patients with COPD.
-We hypothesize that distinct PA hourly patterns can be found in patients with different clinical characteristics or in comparison with healthy subjects, and that patients can be clustered into subgroups that associate with clinical characteristics.
+We hypothesize that distinct PA measures and hourly patterns can be found in patients with different clinical characteristics or in comparison with healthy subjects, and that patients can be clustered into subgroups that associate with clinical characteristics.

 Therefore, we aimed to i) describe PA measures and hourly patterns in patients with COPD after stratification for clinical characteristics, ii) compare PA measures and hourly patterns between patients with COPD and healthy subjects matched for gender, age and body mass index (BMI) and iii) identify clusters of patients with COPD based on PA measures with the goal of comparing clinical characteristics, PA measures and PA hourly patterns amongst these clusters.